LukaszPodolski/Financial-Statement-Generation-and-Analysis---Recruitment-Task/README.md

 - The entire production is sold in a given year (no inventory?).

 -------------- RECRUITMENT TASK-----------------
-1) Based on the information below, please prepare a balance sheet, profit and loss statement, and cash flow using the indirect method.
+1) Based on the information below, please prepare a balance sheet, profit and loss statement, and cash flow using the indirect method.<br>
 a.
 Opening balance as follows:

 	- Fixed assets [PLN] 7,000,000